krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/plate-slide-side-0.py.md

     # First, put the gripper above the plate.
     if check("the robot's gripper is not vertically aligned with the plate"): robot.put("gripper above plate")
-    # If the plate becomes left of the gripper, go back to putting the gripper
+    # If the plate is not in the gripper, grab it.
-    # above the plate.
-    # Because the plate is a thin object, check if the gripper is lined up with it
-    # from the side instead of above it.
-    if check("plate is not left of the robot's gripper and plate is not sideways aligned with the robot's gripper"): robot.grab("plate")
+    if check("the plate is not in the robot's gripper"): robot.grab("plate")
-    # As long the gripper is still mostly around the plate and the plate isn't lined
-    # up with the target location, line up the plate with the target location.
+    # If the plate is not aligned with the target location, align it.
-    if check("the robot's gripper is sideways aligned with the plate and the plate is not horizontally aligned with target location"): robot.align("plate to target location")
+    if check("the plate is not horizontally aligned with target location"): robot.align("plate to target")
-    # If the plate is lined up with the target location to the side, slide it towards
+    # If the plate is aligned with the target location, slide it sideways.
-    # the target location.
-    if check("plate is horizontally aligned with target location"): robot.slide("plate into target location")
+    if check("the plate is horizontally aligned with target location"): robot.slide("plate into target location")